Windows OS Hub

 2. Run the command: PsExec64.exe -i -u woshub\gmsaMunSQL1$ -p ~ cmd.exe

-3. In the cmd window that opens, run the whoami command to make sure that the console is running under the gMSA account; run cmd on behalf of gmsa (Group Managed Service Account)
+3. In the new cmd prompt, run the whoami command to ensure that the console is running under the gMSA account; run cmd on behalf of gmsa (Group Managed Service Account)

-How to Run a Windows Service under a Managed Service Account?
+How to Run a Windows Service as a Managed Service Account

 1. Open the service management console (services.msc);

-2. Open the properties of the required service and go to the “Log On” tab;
+2. Open the properties of the service you need and go to the “Log On” tab;

 3. Select the This account option and enter the name of the MSA account.
-Be sure to add the $ symbol at the end of the account name (you don’t need to enter the account password);
+Add the $ symbol to the end of the account name (no password is required);

 4. The MSA service account will be automatically granted Log On As a Service permissions; configure windows service to run from gMSA service account

-To run complex services with gMSA, check the documentation to see if it is supported.
-Currently gMSA is supported in SQL Server, IIS, AD LDS, Exchange Server
+To run complex Windows services with gMSA, check the documentation to see if they are supported.
+Currently, gMSA is supported in SQL Server, IIS, AD LDS, and Exchange Server.

-You can configure the task to run as the gMSA account using PowerShell.
-For example, the following script will create a new scheduled task that runs a PowerShell script every day at 11:00 pm to backup the database:
+The only way to configure a scheduled task to run as a gMSA is by using PowerShell.
+For example, the following script creates a new scheduled task that runs a PowerShell script to backup the database every day at 11:00 pm:

 $action = New-ScheduledTaskAction -Execute powershell.exe -Argument "-file C:\PS\Scripts\DBBackup.ps1 -executionpolicy bypass -NoProfile"